miestrode/tango/README.md

 View the [issues and pull requests](https://github.com/Miestrode/tango/issues) for a list of issues, features and bug reports.

 ## Contributing
 You can help this sniper grow.
-Just follow theres four steps:
+Just follow these steps:

 1. Fork the Project
 2. Create your Feature Branch